PawelLukaszewski/LibraryAppFX/README.md

 * [Contact](#contact)

 ## General info
-I created this application to expand my knowledge on MySQL, learn JavaFX and develop my old application "ConsoleLibrary"
+I created this application to expand my knowledge on MySQL, learn JavaFX and learn how to encrypt the password (I used encrypt sha-256)  which we save in database and also develop my old application "ConsoleLibrary".

 ## Screenshots
 Login section and adding a new employee: